Sledmine/coop-evolved/README.md

     </p>
     <h1 align="center">Coop Evolved</h1>
     <p align="center">
-        Cooperative adaptation of singleplayer maps for Halo Custom Edition
+        Cooperative Multiplayer adaptation of Singleplayer maps for Halo Custom Edition
     </p>
 </html>

-An adaptation and recreation of the campaign maps for Halo Combat Evolved, modified to work with Halo Custom Edition with support for a multiplayer gameplay experience.
+An adaptation and recreation of the campaign maps for Halo Combat Evolved, modified to work with Halo Custom Edition with support for an online multiplayer gameplay experience.

 # How it works?